What Christian Higher Education Offers That We (Still) Need

 First, at their core, Christian institutions should make legible the instances and effects of brokenness and actively pursue restoration.
 Rather than commit themselves to the belief that humans are inherently good, or condemn humanity as historically and unredeemably evil, the Bible ‘diagonalizes’ these false binaries (to borrow a term from Christopher Watkin).
 Christian colleges and universities should instead “perform a different story, rhythmed to the beat of creation, fall, and redemption” (Watkin).
 Within the varied disciplines and professions Christian college students pursue, university communities have a responsibility to help make clear strengths and challenges relevant to their disciplines, leading to an open-handed engagement with the world.
 Whether in a history class or a community-engaged learning seminar, during a study abroad course or a spring break trip to contexts very different from our own, as Christians, we need not shy away from evidence of sin and brokenness because we believe in God’s ultimate redemption of all things.
 Likewise, we can delight in all that is good wherever we find it, because of God’s common grace.

 As “small working models of new creation,” Christian institutions should also model orthopraxy in confronting their own challenges and limitations.
 Particularly in a time where there is every incentive to double down and to avoid admitting wrong, repentance and reconciliation are practices that bear witness to God’s goodness and grace.
-Whether mediating a conflict over a disputed grade; or owning institutional histories that fall short of our ideals; or seeking reconciliation when harm is caused—“by what we have done or left undone”, as the Apostles’ Creed reminds us—Christian higher education can exist as a counter-witness to caustic patterns of intransigence and hubris.
+Whether mediating a conflict over a disputed grade; or owning institutional histories that fall short of our ideals; or seeking reconciliation when harm is caused—“by what we have done or left undone”, as a historic prayer of confession reminds us—Christian higher education can exist as a counter-witness to caustic patterns of intransigence and hubris.
 Our workplace policies should be exemplary in caring for employees; our expectations for academic honesty and professional practice clear; and our opportunities for remediation abundant.
 When we do our work well, it is to God’s glory.

 Deepening Christian Identity